Manage your child's health with MyChart.

 Colds are caused by viruses.
 Antibiotics won't help your child's cold.

-Cold symptoms, which last about seven to 14 days, may include:
+Cold symptoms, which usually last about 14 days,

 - runny nose with discharge, which can be yellow or green or thin and clear